chpill/re-frame/README.md

 - Tracing?
 In the [issue about global state] mentioned above, it is said that the tracing system uses an atom internally.
 Again, I have no familiarity with what it is or what it does yet.

+- cljc: The new namespaces introduced here are cljs.
+It would be better to have it work on the JVM too.

 - [devcards] helpers: As the views only consume data and dispatch events from functions in the react context, it should be possible to test them in